Ank9812/deep_learning/andrewng-p-1-neural-network-deep-learning.md

 ### Gradient Descent

+- Gradient descent is an optimization algorithm used in machine learning to minimize the cost or loss function of a model by adjusting its parameters.
+The algorithm works by iteratively computing the gradients of the cost function with respect to each parameter, and then updating the parameters in the opposite direction of the gradient.
 - We want to predict `w` and `b` that minimize the cost function.
 - Our cost function is convex.
 - First we initialize `w` and `b` to 0,0 or initialize them to a random value in the convex function and then try to improve the values the reach minimum value.